Police, Mich. St. Protesters Clash

 ``Had we gotten a warning before they shot the tear gas, the crowd would have dispersed,″ Rudolph said.

-The Associated Students Michigan State University Student Assembly said in a statement they are angry they weren’t consulted before the administration imposed the alcohol ban.
+The Associated Students of Michigan State University, known informally as the student assembly, said in a statement they are angry they weren’t consulted before the administration imposed the alcohol ban.

 The ban was implemented for Munn Field, where fans hold tailgate parties before Spartan football games.
 School officials said last month that alcohol use had gotten out of control in recent years at the field.